 ● Topics where accuracy is < 50% are your weak areas.
 You need to work upon these areas as the concepts are not clear.

 Solve the question you got wrong once again, find out mistake, make a note of it and Promise yourself to not repeat the mistake again.
-If it was just a calculation error, it means you need more practice.
+If it was just a calculation error, it means you need more time based practice.

 ➢ Don’t neglect your right answers, people generally ignore the correctly attempted questions.
 But, getting a question correct is not enough, it’s also important to get it correct in decent time.
 If you spend 3 or more minutes on one question, it has probably done more harm than good.